Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 differentiating
     - Uninformed users for whom this trust relationship is implicit
     - Privacy-conscious users, that make an explicit trust choice

-this may prove relevant in the context of e.g. the GDPR as it relates to consent.
+    (this may prove relevant in the context of e.g. the GDPR as it relates to consent)

 ## Current policy and privacy statements